 You know that by neglecting to market your website where you showcase your products and services using social media, you will miss out on the powerful results that an effective social media optimization marketing strategy affords.

-However, how do you increase website traffic using social media?
+However, how do you use social media to increase inbound website traffic?

-BUT they did not, did they?
+BUT they did not.

 There’s ONE reality.

-Internet Website Marketing | Grim Truth
+Internet Website Marketing Reality

 People do not care about how pretty it is. *Ouch*

-Our list includes making sure we have enough bedding for everyone, deep-cleaning the floor, sprucing up the backyard and tons of other to-dos.
+Our list includes making sure we have enough beddings for everyone, deep-clean the floor, spruce up the backyard and tons of other to-dos.

-1. What is your reason for driving traffic to your site? | 1
+What is your reason for driving traffic to your site? | 1

 Driving traffic just for the sake of driving traffic is pointless.
+Really.